Mousticke/IdeaAppBackEnd/README.md

 - [x] Test new architecture for user api
 - [x] Test new architecture for idea api
-- [ ] Test new architecture for user settings api
+- [x] Test new architecture for user settings api
+- [x] Run report test for the code coverage

 ## Comments API (V3)